wandb/docs/docs/support/difference_wandbinit_modes.md

 `offline`: The client stores data locally on the machine instead of sending it to the wandb server.
 Use the [`wandb sync`](../ref/cli/wandb-sync.md) command to synchronize the data later.

 `disabled`: The client simulates operation by returning mocked objects and prevents any network communication.
-All logging is disabled, but all API method stubs remain callable.
+All logging is turned off, but all API method stubs remain callable.
 This mode is typically used for testing.